On numerical semigroups with embedding dimension four

-Lemmas \ref{lemma_catenary1} and \ref{lemma_catenarycase1} determine which elements of $U$ that arise from the equations of the form $\lambda_0d_0 + \lambda_id_i = \lambda_jd_j + \lambda_k d_k$ are Betti elements.
-Moreover, they provide the corresponding sets of factorizations.
+Lemmas \ref{lemma_catenary1} and \ref{lemma_catenarycase1} determine which elements of $U$ that arise from equations of the form $\lambda_0d_0 + \lambda_id_i = \lambda_jd_j + \lambda_k d_k$ are Betti elements.
+Moreover, they provide their corresponding sets of factorizations.
 In combination with Lemma \ref{lemma_catenary2}, we obtain a precise description of which elements of $U$ belong to $\textup{Betti}(S)$.
 However, Lemma \ref{lemma_catenary2} does not determine the sets $\varphi^{-1}(a_{ii}d_i)$.
-As we will see in Sections \ref{findingtheFnumber} and \ref{triangularnumbers}, that will not be an obstacle when determining the catenary degree and the minimal presentation.
+As we will see in Sections \ref{findingtheFnumber} and \ref{triangularnumbers}, this will not be an obstacle when determining the catenary degree and the minimal presentation.